arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 Each image in the dataset is a 112*112 pixels grayscale image of a person's face.
 Images are collected from the internet and have been classified for the dataset by hand.
 In addition to the dataset, I will use data augmentation like flip and rotation to increase the number of data samples for a better solution.
 ## Part 3: First update

+For the training, I am using a CNN-based transformer architecture.
+Since the success of attention mechanisms in large language models, this mechanism has gotten lots of attention in other fields.
+Researchers have explored the integration of attention mechanisms into deep Convolutional Neural Networks (CNNs) to extract more informative features from images.
+Transformers have recently emerged as a dominant framework across various tasks, outperforming traditional models like Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs).
+Leveraging multi-head attention mechanisms, Transformers have demonstrated exceptional performance across multiple domains.

+I am following the work of